Forget the small stuff on the dramatic, rugged and windswept coastline where the world-famous 12 Apostles sit.

 Take time to explore each of the natural attractions

 Admire the 12 Apostles from the viewing platform and check out interpretative displays along the boardwalk.
 The best viewing time is at dawn or dusk, when you might also see little penguins.
 Enjoy the self-guided walks at Loch Ard Gorge, which introduce shipwreck history, geology, and coastal ecology.
 It was here that the Loch Ard, probably Victoria’s most famous shipwreck, was smashed against Muttonbird Island in 1878 with only two young survivors.
-Visit the Grotto (where you can often see rainbows made from wave spray and sunshine), the Arch (with its spectacular views of the 12 Apostles in the late afternoon), London Bridge (originally a natural archway, which collapsed in 1990, becoming a bridge without a middle), and the Bay of Islands.
-Climb down the 86 stairs of Gibson Steps to the beach, which is backed by 70 metre (230 foot) limestone cliffs.
-Walk along the beach to see the enormous offshore rock stacks of Gog and Magog.
+Visit the Grotto (where you can often see rainbows made from wave spray and sunshine), the Arch (with its spectacular views of the 12 Apostles in the late afternoon), London Bridge (originally a natural archway, which collapsed in 1990), and the Bay of Islands.
+Climb down the 86 stairs of Gibson Steps to the beach, which is backed by 70-metre (230-foot) limestone cliffs.
+Make your way towards the enormous offshore rock stacks of Gog and Magog.
 Be sure to check tide times and ocean conditions before visiting.

 Walk the end of the Great Ocean Walk to the 12 Apostles

 Arrive at the 12 Apostles at a walker's pace.
 From Princetown it is a 7-kilometre (4.3-mile) moderate walk on boardwalk, crushed gravel, steps and rubber tiles.
 Savour stunning coastal views and look for kangaroos and birdlife.
 If you're keen to enjoy a longer walk, do the four-day 12 Apostles Lodge Walk with superb eco-retreat accommodation or take on the entire 104-kilometre (167-mile) Great Ocean Walk any number of ways.

 Check out the shipwrecks